nRF24/RF24/docs/migration.md

 The aptly named `RF24::clearStatusFlags()` is designed to be a replacement for `RF24::whatHappened()`.
 Like `RF24::clearStatusFlags()`, `RF24::setStatusFlags()` takes 1 parameter whose value is defined by the `rf24_irq_flags_e` enumerated constants.
+These constant values specify individual flags;
+they can also be OR'd together to specify multiple flags.
-Additionally, it returns the STATUS byte containing the flags that caused the IRQ pin to go active LOW.
+Additionally, `RF24::setStatusFlags()` returns the STATUS byte containing the flags that caused the IRQ pin to go active LOW.
 This allows the user code to allocate less memory when diagnosing the IRQ pin's meaning.

 <table><tr>